nuuuwan/news_lk3_data/README.md

 *2024-08-21 18:39:00* · [`adaderanalk`](https://www.adaderana.lk/news/101402/us-commends-sri-lankas-commitment-to-70-renewable-energy-by-2030) · `en`

-The United States have commended Sri Lanka’s commitment to 70% renewable energy by 2030 and its proactive role in global climate initiatives.
+The United States has commended Sri Lanka’s commitment to 70% renewable energy by 2030 and its proactive role in global climate initiatives.

 U.S. Acting Assistant Secretary for Oceans and International Environmental and Scientific Affairs Jennifer Littlejohn, who is currently on an official visit to Sri Lanka, accompanied by US Ambassador to Sri Lanka Julie Chung, had held separate meetings with Sri Lanka’s Foreign Minister Ali Sabry and Presidential Advisor on Climate Change Ruwan Wijewardene on Wednesday (21).